 My primary area of interest is performance and the hardware/software interface, from low-level, nose-to-the-metal code optimization and processor microarchitecture, through to the design of new programming languages and/or libraries for high-level parallelism on multi-core processors, multi-processor systems and networked clusters.
 There are enormously important challenges to be addressed in the field of programming languages and compilers today, not just the obvious challenge of how to make parallel programming easy and "get back the free lunch", but also improving reliability, security and programming ease.
 Programming languages haven't changed very much at all in the past 20 years, since the object-oriented revolution.
 It's time to shake things up again!

 My other main interest is graphics, especially 3D graphics.
-Most of my work in graphics has been 3D modeling and animation for the mining industry, taking their drilling, magnetics and other scientific data and turning it into models and animations to help gauge the size, shape and grade of mineral deposits.
-Both my brother Dale Patterson and my friend David Gould also work in 3D graphics – Dale teaching graphics and animation at university, and David doing shading/texturing work for movies like "The Lord of the Rings".
-It's been great to watch the dramatic improvements in graphics over my lifetime, moving from multi-million-dollar supercomputers doing primitive shaded renderings, to high-performance workstations rendering thousands of texture-mapped triangles, down to consumer laptops rendering millions of triangles with programmable shaders for near-photo realism.
+Most of my work in graphics has been 3D graphics for the mining industry, taking their drilling, magnetics and other scientific data and turning it into models and animations to help gauge the size, shape and grade of mineral deposits.
+Both my brother Dale Patterson and my friend David Gould also work in 3D graphics – Dale teaching animation and games at university, and David doing shading/texturing work for movies like "The Lord of the Rings".
+It's been great to watch the dramatic improvements in graphics over my lifetime, moving from multi-million-dollar supercomputers doing primitive shaded renderings, to high-performance graphics workstations rendering thousands of texture-mapped triangles, to consumer laptops rendering millions of triangles with programmable shaders for near-photo realism.
 Today we even have surprisingly good 3D graphics in our phones!